KrisShin/chatbot/README.md

-# kris-interview-chatbot
+# chatbot
-kris interview chatbot
+a chatbot with fastapi

 Use OpenAI Chat Completion / Function Calling API to implement an end to end Chat Assistant (with custom retreival tool (RAG))